 Reduce the heat to medium-high, add onions to the same skillet, and cook, stirring with a wooden spoon, until they are a deep mahogany color, about 20 minutes.
 Add the celery, bell pepper, and garlic, reduced the heat to moderate, and continue cooking, stirring often, for about 5 minutes.
 Sprinkle the 1 tablespoon of reserved seasoned flour into the skillet and stir to mix it into the vegetables.

-Increase heat to high, stir in the tomatoes and pork stock, and cook until it comes to a boil.
+Increase heat to high, stir in the tomatoes and stock, then cook until it comes to a boil.
 Reduce the heat to moderate and stir the thyme, pepper flakes, bay leaf, and Worcestershire into the vegetables.
 Add the pork cutlets, cover, and simmer until the feel is fork tender, about 45 minutes.

 Season with salt, pepper, Tabasco, then add the green onions.
 Serve over grits.